 Christ Church was completed in 1729.
-In 1743 only fourteen years after the church was consecrated, the north door and its steps were removed.
+In 1735 the Richard Bridge organ was installed.
+In 1743 only fourteen years after the church was consecrated, the north door and its steps were removed to make way for Fournier Street.
 The spire’s original ‘dormers’ were removed in 1822 and the altarpiece in 1855.

 The first major alteration was made in 1866 by Ewan Christian (better known as architect of the National Portrait Gallery, London, 1890–95), who removed the galleries and the box pews; blocked up the windows in the aisles and lengthened the gallery windows.

-Christ Church was nearly derelict and services were held elsewhere.
-Christ Church was saved from demolition by the Hawksmoor Committee formed to ward off the threat of demolition and raise awareness of the building.
+Christ Church was closed to the public as structurally unsafe.
+The Hawksmoor Committee was formed to ward off the threat of demolition and raise awareness of the building.
 In 1966 the roof was rebuilt under the supervision of Cecil Brown FRIBA with some of the funds from the sale of St John’s Smith Square.

 A rehabilitation centre for homeless alcoholic men was housed in part of the crypt.

-The Friends of Christ Church Spitalfields, the charity leading the restoration of Hawksmoor’s masterpiece, was established to restore the church and bring it back into use.
+Following a meeting of Save Britain's Heritage in the nave, the Friends of Christ Church Spitalfields, was established to restore the church and bring it back into use.